gsternagl/python-diematic/version2/web-ui-new/README.md

 # Diematic Web-UI based on flask
-# the python libraries are stored in a virtualenv in directory ./flask
-# for production this can be replaced by system-wide python packages
+For development the required python libraries are stored in a virtualenv in directory ./flask.
+For production this can be replaced by system-wide python packages

-start with:
+# start with:

 ./run.py

-This outputs the URL you can connect to.
+This outputs the URL which you can connect to using a web-browser.